Bpowers4/react-chat-challenge/Readme.md

 # Company Introduction

+Impekable is a UX design and software engineering agency headquartered in San Jose, CA. We’re a top ranked San Francisco Bay agency with a mostly remote based team as well as a 2018 Inc5000 Top Fastest Growing Companies in America Honoree
-We are a UI design and mobile development studio based in San Jose, CA. We help organizations from startups to Fortune 1000 companies create memorable, human-centric mobile experiences.
-We are an official Google Vendor and partnered with Twilio, and Aruba Networks.
+We are an official Google Vendor, official partners of Adobe, Twilio, and Aruba Networks.

-We do this by bringing out the best of their product, which includes applying emerging trends and technologies together for all of our partners from a wide variety of technology industries including e-commerce, drones, and Internet of Things.

 # Job Description

-We are looking for an ReactJS Developer responsible for the client side of our service.
+We are looking for a remote ReactJS Developer responsible for the client side of our service.
 Your primary focus will be to implement a complete user interface in the form of a mobile and desktop web app, with a focus on performance.
 Your main duties will include creating React components and coupling them together into a functional app.
 The artistic design will be delivered to you, together with a Zeplin project, but we will ask for your help in regard to animations, CSS, and final HTML output.
 You will work in a team with the back-end developer, and communicate with the API using standard methods.
 A thorough understanding of all of the components of our platform and infrastructure is required.

+- Communication Skills
+- Written and spoken english
+- Responsive communication over online tools (Slack / GoogleHangout / Skype / Line etc)

-## Responsibilities
+# Responsibilities

 - Delivering a complete front end application
 - Ensuring high performance on mobile and desktop
 - Writing tested, idiomatic, and documented JavaScript, HTML and CSS
 - Coordinating the workflow between the graphic designer, the HTML coder, and yourself
 - Interfacing application data to Google Firebase
 - Communicating with external web services

-## Skills and Qualifications
+# Skills and Qualifications

 - Proficiency with JavaScript and HTML5
 - Professional, precise communication skills
 - Deep knowledge of ReactJS practices and commonly used modules based on extensive work experience
 - Creating self-contained, reusable, and testable modules and components
 - Ensuring a clear dependency chain, in regard to the app logic as well as the file system
 - Ability to provide SEO solutions for single page apps
 - Extensive knowledge of CSS and JS methods for providing proficient visual effects and keeping the framerate above 30fps at all times
 - Thorough understanding of the responsibilities of the platform, database, API, caching layer, proxies, and other web services used in the system
 - Validating user actions on the client side and providing responsive feedback
 - Writing non-blocking code, and resorting to advanced techniques such as multi-threading, when needed
 - Creating custom, general use components which extend the elements and modules of core ReactJS
 - Experience with all levels of operation available to the front-end, such as from creating XHRs in vanilla JS to using a custom wrapper around $resource
 - Experience with building the infrastructure for serving the front-end app and assets
 - Architecting and automating the build process for production, using task runners or scripts
 - Documenting the code inline using JSDoc or other conventions
 - Writing extensive unit tests using automated TDD tasks
 - Creating e2e test suites for all components, and running them with Protractor (or a well reasoned alternative)
 - Creating configuration, build, and test scripts for Continuous Integration environments

+Salary: based on experience

-## Our Values
+# Our Values

 Clients keep coming back to us because we are driven towards building good relationships by putting their needs first.